How authentication works?

 Session Id

 Mostly, the id we discussed in the above section is just a random unique value and nothing else.
 Unique only for the time its associated with your profile.
-Once it expires, it could repeat with other user's profile value.
-But of course, at that time you won't have the previous values with you.
-On every login, the server creates it and keeps a copy of
+Once it expires, it could repeat with other user’s profile value.
+But of course, at that time you won’t have the previous values with you.
+On every login, the server creates it and keeps a copy of it for validating future requests.
+The copy is maintained for a predefined period of time as per the server’s policies.
+And that’s why your session expires if you do not do any activity for sometime.

-So, if somebody, somehow manages to get your token, he/she/they can recreate your session in their computer.
+, he/she/they can recreate your session in their computer.
 Without knowing the username/password the attacker is able to access your data.
 This technique is called session hijacking and can easily be done if you are not connected via SSL connection.
 Anybody who can intercept your http request will be able to see your session id.
-How SSL prevents your request from being read by interceptor is a separate topic(infact a book) of discussion.
+How SSL

 Take your sessionId as seriously as you take your password.